 Analysts remain focused on the front-end portal, the employee experience, and engagement.
 For many in corporate learning that are utilizing legacy Learning Management Systems, it’s easy to get caught up in the idea that the end goal of all learning is engagement, measured by time, activity, and satisfaction.

 If your company is like most, voluntary usage of learning systems might average 4-6% in a given month — anemic by almost any standard.
-Increasing learning activity 9x as we’ve done at AirBnB, having 25% of employees spend 3-4 hours learning every week at HP Inc., or getting a 69 Net Promoter Score at T-Mobile would seem to be goals worth striving for.
+Having 25% of employees spend 3-4 hours learning every week at HP Inc., or getting a 69 Net Promoter Score at T-Mobile would seem to be goals worth striving for.
 And they are.
 Without engagement, nothing else is possible.

 We agree that something huge is going on here, but it goes deeper than the surface level experience analysts are seeing.
 There is plumbing and wiring hidden under the surface, and driving this experience behind the scenes is a robust skills data set that matches people to what they need to learn, driving more engagement.